 Given also that the explosion released at least 100 times more radiation than the atom bombs dropped on Nagasaki and Hiroshima (but where does this number come from?), it is not surprising that the majority of Cesium 137 fell within 100kms from Chernobyl.
-But, there were odd concentrations in Norway and Switzerland.
+There were, however, odd Cesium concentrations in Norway and Switzerland.
 Russia, Belarus and Ukraine received over 75% of all fallout, and there were claims of radioactive rain falling in Ireland.
 (Given the prevailing winds in Ireland at that time of year are from the west, this claim must be treated with a certain skepticism).

 The United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) has identified 49 immediate deaths from trauma, acute radiation poisoning, the helicopter crash and about 6,000 cases of thyroid cancer in the affected area.
-A further UN study estimates the final total of deaths associated with the disaster will be around 4000, but this will only be an estimated 3% increase in cancers which are already common causes of death in the immediate region.
+A further UN study estimates the final total of deaths associated with the disaster will be around 4,000 people.
+This will only be an estimated 3% increase in cancers which are already common causes of death in the immediate region.

 The wildlife is returning to Chernobyl.
 In all categories, increasing numbers of animals are giving rise to speculation about the real environmental impact not being as devastating as predicted.
 People too are returning, much to the annoyance of the Government that refuses to provide any services, especially social welfare and medical services, to the region.
 The outcomes from that are predicted to be dire, or benign, or more likely, somewhere in between.

 Many other deaths appear to have been as a result of mishandling radioactive isotopes for radiology.
-For example, in Mexico City, 1964, a boy took home an unprotected cobalt60 radiography source.
+For example, in Mexico City, 1964, a boy took home an unprotected Cobalt 60 radiography source.
 Four people died and eight were treated with severe burns.
-Over the years, similar incidents have occurred, most around poor handling and management of radiography sources, resulting in about 100 deaths over the period of 1956-2016.
-These have occurred as a result of operator error or equipment malfunction.
+Over the years, similar incidents have occurred, most around poor handling and management of radiography sources which have resulted in about 100 deaths over the period of 1956-2016.
+These deaths have occurred due to operator error or equipment malfunction.
 Most other deaths are related to nuclear power plants or recycling facilities.

 Near misses are not counted.
 For example, 1958, Oak Ridge, US, saw 8 workers exposed to high levels of radiation, but there was “no lethality”.
 No explanation if death occurred years later as a result of exposure, but the workers all survived the exposure, so a near miss.
 There are few military deaths, or perhaps the military are just covering it all up.
 Again, Russian and Chinese attitudes are not helpful in determining the real numbers of deaths as a result of accidental contamination.